openpaul/bincompress/README.md

 together with the assembly bins can be recreated.

-Bincompress is a small rust cli that can compress folders of bins into a single table and later restore the bins from the assembly.
+Bincompress is a small rust cli that can compress folders of bins into a single JSON file and later restore the bins from the assembly.

+Restoration is correct to the last bit.

+## Assumptions

+The assumption is that the fasta files have consitent line-lengths within each file.
+You can not use this on fastas with the sequence in a single line.
+Although this is valid fasta format, it is not supported.
+This is due to the way we support checksumming and need to restore the file correctly again.

+Assembly and binner do not need to have the same line lengths, but need to have the same contig names.

 ## Install